Anomalous Transient Heat Conduction in Fractal Metamaterials: Results and Simulations

-For the case of heat pulse diffusion, the temperature evolution $T(r,t)-T_0$ and the density evolution of the heat flow $J(r,t)$ show similar behaviors as those in Fig.~{\ref{fig:Fig2}}(a)(b).
+Also, we present here the associated numerical calculations.
+For the case of pulsed heat diffusion, the temperature evolution $T(r,t)-T_0$ and the density evolution of the heat flow $J(r,t)$ show similar behaviors as those in Fig.~{\ref{fig:Fig2}}(a)(b).
 The excess energy decay $\Delta E(d_s,t)$ is faster as $d_s$ increases.
-Therefore, we do not discuss them again.
+Therefore, we do not show them here repeatedly.
 For the heat pulse with random absorbing sinks, we plot the numerical results of $\overline{\Delta E}(t)$ and $\overline{\tau}(d_s)$ in Fig.~\ref{fig:Fig3}, by applying sharp Gaussian pulse with $T_p=10^3$ K and $a=0.01$ m.
 Figure~\ref{fig:Fig3}(a)(b) show clearly the non-exponential behaviors of the mean excess energy decay $\overline{\Delta E}(t)$ for heat sink concentration $C=30/$m$^{d_s}$ and $C=100/$m$^{d_s}$, respectively.
-They have very complicated dimension dependences, from Eq.~(\ref{eq:lifeE}) .
+They have very complicated dimension dependences, as we can see from Eq.~(\ref{eq:lifeE}) .

-The mean decay time $\overline{\tau}$, see Eq.~(\ref{eq:lifeT}), also has a nontrivial dependence on $d_s$, which is affected by the concentration $C$ of absorbing heat sinks.
+The mean decay time $\overline{\tau}$, [see Eq.~(\ref{eq:lifeT})], also has a nontrivial dependence on $d_s$, which is affected by the concentration $C$ of absorbing heat sinks.
 When $C$ is relatively large, $\overline{\tau}$ increases as $d_s$ increases, as the dash line in Fig.~\ref{fig:Fig3}(c).
 When $C$ is relatively small, $\overline{\tau}$ decreases as $d_s$ increases, as the dot line in Fig.~\ref{fig:Fig3}(c).
 If $C$ is set to be an intermediate value in the middle, then $\overline{\tau}$ is allowed to obtained a minimal value with an optimal dimension $d_s$, where the heat absorption is more efficient, see the solid line in Fig.~\ref{fig:Fig3}(c) with enlarged view in the inset.
 The optimal $d_s$ is depicted in Fig.~\ref{fig:Fig3}(d), which indicates that at intermediate $C$, the optimal dimension for efficient heat absorption is closed to the solid line.
 At lower sink concentrations, the larger dimension ($d_s\rightarrow 3$) the better, while at higher sink concentrations, the lower dimension ($d_s \rightarrow 1$) the better.